rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 2.1.
 Run Control

-These commands manage the initialization and execution of simulation runs and dictate the order of commands passed to ratpac in a macro.
+These commands manage the initialization and execution of simulation runs and dictate the order of commands passed to ratpac-two in a macro.

 * `/run/initialize`: This is one of the most critical commands in any Geant4-based simulation.
       It must be issued before the first run can start.